 An investigator may submit any number of such items, but must follow the page limits specified in the policy.
-That is, for post-submission materials that are not required on a form page, and are not covered by one of the exceptions such as an RFA or institutional training mechanism, each explanation or letter is limited to one page.
-Therefore, if a research team lost a member after the application was submitted, and the PD/PI wanted to replace that individual with two substitute personnel, he could submit a one-page explanation and biographical sketch for each new person, plus a revised budget page(s).
+That is, for post-submission materials that are not required on a form page, each explanation or letter is limited to one page.
+For example, if a research team lost a member after the application was submitted, and the PD/PI wanted to replace that individual with two substitute personnel, he could submit a one-page explanation and biographical sketch for each new person, plus a revised budget page(s).

 NIH will accept news of all articles that were accepted for publication after the application was submitted and are relevant to the proposed project.
-News of an article accepted for publication is considered another category of acceptable post-submission materials, separate from information being submitted from unforeseen administrative issues.)
-For each article accepted, you may submit only the following: Authors, institutional affiliations, title of the article, the journal that accepted it, and the expected time of publication.
+News of an article accepted for publication since submission of the application must include only: a list of the authors and their institutional affiliations, the title of the article, and the journal or citation (if available).

 The purpose of the policy is to provide an even playing field across the agency, types of applications, and study sections in terms of when the reviewers have access to information and in terms of the types of information they receive.
 The thirty-day window before a review meeting is time when reviewers are concentrating on the applications and their critiques, and SROs are making preparations for the meetings.
 In most cases, reviewers are asked to submit their preliminary critiques, criterion scores, and impact scores a week before the meeting.